 In order to understand and map out the current and future ecological, socio-political and economic driving forces of integrated forest management, the INFORMAR team is conducting a case study research.

-The INFORMAR team, supported by forestry experts from science and practice, has preselected a list of case studies on integration of biodiversity conservation in European forest management.
-The cases represent the large variety of ecological, societal, economic, and political conditions present in forest management practices in Europe.
-The preliminary list contains sites located in 9 countries (Austria, Belgium, Denmark, France, Germany, Poland, Spain, Sweden, and Switzerland).
-The selection of cases has been done jointly with the Swiss research project OForest (Swiss Federal Institute for Forest, Snow and Landscape Research, WSL).
-Research collaboration between WSL and EFI includes joint data collection through interviews and joint publications.
-The contact person from WSL is Dr. Frank Krumm.
+The INFORMAR team, supported by forestry experts from science and practice, preselected a list of case studies on integration of biodiversity conservation in European forest management.
+The cases represent a large variety of ecological, societal, economic, and political conditions present in forest management practices in Europe.
+The list contains sites located in 9 countries (Austria, Belgium, Denmark, France, Germany, Poland, Spain, Sweden, and Switzerland).
+The selection of cases has been partly supported by the Swiss research project OForest (Swiss Federal Institute for Forest, Snow and Landscape Research, WSL).
+INFORMAR researchers contributed also to the OForest publication 'How to balance forestry and biodiversity conservation?
+A view across Europe'.
+The contact person from WSL is Dr Frank Krumm.

-The team is conducting structured expert interviews with forest managers across several European countries on examples/cases of Integrated Forest Management.
-In each country, two interviews are conducted with (1) a national forestry expert and (2) a national nature conservation expert.
+The team conducted structured expert interviews with forest managers across several European countries on examples/cases of Integrated Forest Management.
+In each country, two interviews were conducted with (1) a national forestry expert and (2) a national nature conservation expert.

 The case study research started in May 2018.
-The process of a data collection will last until February 2019 and will be followed by an analysis and compilation of narrative descriptions of the case study.
-The findings from the expert interviews will be presented in a research report to the INTEGRATE network in the second part of 2019.
-They will provide a basis for a policy-oriented discussion in the network to reflect on ways and means to support the implementation of nature conservation into sustainable forest management in Europe.
+The process of a data collection lasted until April 2019 and it was followed by an analysis and compilation of narrative descriptions of the case study.
+The findings from the interviews were presented in a research report to the INTEGRATE network in September 2019.
+They provided a basis for a policy-oriented discussion in the network to reflect on ways and means to support the implementation of nature conservation into sustainable forest management in Europe.
+The report was also used during the conference Governing and managing forests for multiple ecosystem services across the globe as a base for discussions during the 'Policy Day' and for 'science-policy-workshop'.

 Further information: Agata Konczal